uriegel/systemicons/README.md

 # systemicons
+With this lib you can retrive the system icon which is associated to a certain file extension.
+The icon will be in the .png format.
-Retrieve default icons which are associated to mime types as png.
-Windows and Linuxy (GTK) is supperted.
+Windows and Linux (GTK) are supperted.

 # !!!UNDER CONSTRUCTION!!!